Multilingual Vision-Language Models, A Survey: Multilingual Vision-Language Models

+\paragraph{The Gemma Model Family.} Developed by Google as open-weight models with proprietary training data, the Gemma family includes several multimodal variants.

-\paragraph{Pali-Gemma} \citet{beyer2024paligemmaversatile3bvlm} introduced one of the first multilingual vision-language models based on the Gemma models.
-It was trained on the WebLI dataset containing samples across more than 100 languages.
-Unfortunately, this primary training resource remains unavailable to the research community.
-The model incorporates pre-training objectives, including multi-object detection through Pix2Seq \citep{chen2022pix2seqlanguagemodelingframework} and instance segmentation.
-Pix2Seq reformulates object localization as a sequence generation task using autoregressive transformer decoders rather than traditional regression objectives.
-Performance evaluation on reasoning tasks such as MARVL demonstrates competitive accuracy comparable to Centurio.
+\citet{beyer2024paligemmaversatile3bvlm} introduced Pali-Gemma, trained on the proprietary WebLI dataset containing samples from over 100 languages.
+The model incorporates pre-training objectives, including multi-object detection and instance segmentation via Pix2Seq \citep{chen2022pix2seqlanguagemodelingframework}, which reformulates object localization as sequence generation.
+Performance on reasoning tasks like MARVL is competitive with Centurio.

-\paragraph{Gemma 3} Gemma 3 \citep{gemmateam2025gemma3technicalreport} represents the latest iteration in the Gemma family, incorporating Grouped Query Attention modules.
-Similar to Qwen 2.5-VL, the architecture combines local sliding window attention with global self-attention modules in a 5:1 ratio, supporting context windows up to 128k tokens during pre-training.
-The SigLIP vision encoder processes images at a fixed 896×896 resolution, potentially causing distortion for non-square inputs.
-To address this limitation, the authors introduce Pan and Scan, an inference-time adaptive windowing algorithm that segments images into non-overlapping patches, resizes them to the required resolution, and processes them through the encoder.
-Multilingual evaluation focuses primarily on text-only datasets.
+\citet{gemmateam2025gemma3technicalreport} released Gemma 3 with Grouped Query Attention and a 5:1 ratio of local sliding-window to global self-attention, supporting 128k token contexts.
+The SigLIP vision encoder (896×896 resolution) uses Pan and Scan, an adaptive windowing algorithm that segments images into non-overlapping patches to handle non-square inputs.

+\citet{zhang2025t5gemma2seeingreading} developed T5Gemma 2, a lighter encoder-decoder variant initialized from Gemma 3 and trained on 2 trillion multilingual multimodal tokens using the UL2 objective \citep{tay2023ul2unifyinglanguagelearning}.
+The architecture introduces efficiency improvements through shared encoder-decoder embeddings and merged self- and cross-attention modules, though performance remains below that of the original T5 Gemma.